Sciss/NeovimSwing/README.md

 ## running

-Use `sbt run`.
+Use `sbt Test/run`.
 It assumes the `nvim` executable is on the `PATH`.
 Neovim 0.5.0 or higher is required.
+Use `sbt 'Test/run --help'` to see options.

 ## setting up nvim